-Research presented in the National Academies of Sciences, Engineering, and Medicine report on sexual harassment suggests that 20 to 50% of students experience sexual harassment[3].
-Rates of sexual harassment at RWJMS fall above this range; just over 52% of students at RWJMS report harassment.
-Consistent with previous research, sexist gender hostility, one of the two subcategories of gender harassment (i.e., demeaning or derogatory remarks about members of one gender), was the most common type of harassment experienced.
+Research presented in the National Academies of Sciences, Engineering, and Medicine report on sexual harassment suggests that 20-50% of students experience sexual harassment [3].
+Rates of sexual harassment at the School of Graduate Studies fall within this range; just over 32% of students at the School of Graduate Studies reported experiencing sexual harassment since coming to RBHS.
+Consistent with previous research, gender harassment (i.e., demeaning or derogatory remarks about members of one gender) was the most common type of harassment experienced.

-Very few participants who experienced sexual harassment reported the experience to a formal resource; if participants did disclose, they were most likely to tell a friend or peer.
+Very few participants who experienced sexual harassment reported the experience to a formal resource; if participants did disclose they were most likely to tell a friend or peer.
 There are several reasons why students who experienced harassment did not report.
 The most common reason reported by participants was that they did not feel the experience was serious enough to report.
 This finding is consistent with other research that demonstrates that minimizing or normalizing sexual harassment experiences is a common coping mechanism for dealing with sexual harassment[3].

 Another reason for not reporting is that participants are not familiar with the resources available to them on campus.
-At RBHS, incidents of sexual harassment committed by faculty are reported to the Office of Employment Equity, yet 26.2% of participants were unaware of this office.
-Additionally, about one-fourth of participants who experienced harassment from faculty said they did not disclose because they did not think anything would be done.
-If students are unaware of resources for reporting sexual harassment, they may be more likely to assume that the school will not do anything in response to a report.
-Therefore, increasing students' awareness of resources may increase their perception that the university would do something in response to a report and their willingness to actually report.
+At RBHS, incidents of sexual harassment committed by faculty/staff are handled by the Office of Employment Equity, yet 30.8% of participants were unaware of this office.
+Additionally, 46.9% of participants who experienced harassment from faculty/staff said they did not make a formal report because they did not think any action would be taken.
+If students are unaware of resources for reporting sexual harassment they might be more likely to assume that the school will not do anything in response to a report.
+Therefore, increasing students' awareness of resources might increase their perception that the university would do something in response to a report and their willingness to actually report.

-Rates of unwanted sexual contact (including sexual assault) were quite low at RWJMS.
-The low rates may be because the population of RWJMS is graduate students, who are less likely than undergraduates to experience sexual violence[5, 13].
-The rates of unwanted sexual contact before coming to RBHS (e.g., as an undergraduate) are relatively consistent with national averages: 17.3% of women and 6.5% of men report an experience of unwanted sexual contact before coming to RBHS.
+Rates of unwanted sexual contact (including sexual assault) were quite low at the School of Graduate Studies.
+The low rates might be because the population of the School of Graduate Studies is graduate students, who are less likely than undergraduates to experience sexual violence [5], [13].
+The rates of unwanted sexual contact before coming to RBHS (e.g., as an undergraduate) are consistent with national averages: 22.5% of women and 5.6% of men report an experience of unwanted sexual contact before coming to RBHS.

 Participants felt relatively positive about how RBHS would respond to a report of sexual misconduct; in general, they thought RBHS would handle the report fairly and would be fair to both the accuser and the accused.
-This finding is important because perceived tolerance for sexual misconduct predicts the occurrence of sexual misconduct in an organization[3].
-Additionally, survivors who distrust their institutions are more likely to experience anxiety and other trauma-related symptoms in the wake of sexual misconduct[14].
+This finding is important because perceived tolerance for sexual misconduct predicts the occurrence of sexual misconduct in an organization [3].
+Additionally, survivors who distrust their institutions are more likely to experience anxiety and other trauma-related symptoms in the wake of sexual misconduct [14].

 Participants felt relatively positive about how their peers would respond to a report of sexual misconduct.
-Peer support of survivors is important because survivors are more likely to disclose experiences of sexual misconduct to their peers than to any other resource[10].
-Receiving a negative reaction from one's peers after disclosing an experience of sexual violence is associated with negative mental health outcomes such as depression, PTSD, paranoia, hostility, and substance abuse[15-17].
+Peer support of survivors is important because survivors are more likely to disclose experiences of sexual misconduct to their peers than to any other resource [10].
+Receiving a negative reaction from one's peers after disclosing an experience of sexual violence is associated with negative mental health outcomes such as depression, PTSD, paranoia, hostility, and substance abuse [15-17].

-Finally, while many participants reported that another individual witnessed the incident of harassment occur, very few individuals intervened.
-Based on these findings, bystander intervention programs may be important to increase prosocial helping behaviors on campus, as well as improve students' perceptions of peer norms.
+Finally, while many participants reported that another individual witnessed the incident of harassment, very few individuals intervened.
+Based on these findings, bystander intervention programs might be important to increase prosocial helping behaviors on campus, as well as improve students' perceptions of peer norms.